huwwpnotes/huwwpnotes.github.io/pages/windows.md

 ### Powersploit

 A whole bunch of enumeration and priv-esc Powershell scripts.
+Make sure to get the dev branch.

 ### Nishang